jwinder/music-notes/guitar-key-pattern.md

 The major chords are G♯, C♯, and D♯.
 The minor chords are Fmin, B♭min, and Cmin.
 The diminished chord is Gdim.

-The G♯ major scale is: G♯ B♭ C C♯ D♯ F G.
+The G♯ major scale is: G♯ B♭ C C♯ D♯ F G. To make this prettier: G♯ A♯ B♯ C♯ D♯ E♯ F𝄪.

 ## Natural minor scale chords